-Relationships and Sex Education is delivered through the Relationships curriculum as part of PSHRE education.
-To ensure the content and delivery of Relationships and Sex Education is appropriate and relevant to our pupils, we use simple baselines to ascertain what pupils already know.
+Sex Education is delivered through the Relationships curriculum as part of PSHE education.
+To ensure the content and delivery of sex education is appropriate and relevant to our pupils we use simple baselines to ascertain what pupils already know, and find out what they would like to learn.

-Distancing techniques and shared rules are used in PSHRE education, which provide depersonalised examples supporting children in exploring what is being taught without sharing their own personal experiences in the lesson.
+Distancing techniques are used in PSHE education, which provide depersonalised examples which support children to explore what is being taught without sharing their own personal experiences in the lesson.

-What we use - Jigsaw scheme of work as well as the PSHRE Association for additional guidance and DfE recommendations.
+What we use - Jigsaw scheme of work as well as the PSHE Association for additional guidance.

-Who teaches this? - Relationships and Sex Education will always be taught by 2 teachers.

-When do we teach this? - This will be taught as a part of the PSHRE curriculum in Year 6 and will take place over one long lesson.
+Who teaches this? - Sex Education lessons will always be taught by 2 teachers.
+When do we teach this? - This will be taught as a part of the PSHE curriculum in year 6 and will take place over one long lesson.
 Girls and boys will always be taught separately.

-How delivery and content will be made accessible to all pupils?
+How delivery and content will be made accessible to all pupils.
 Children with SEND will normally have an additional adult with them during the lesson.
-Children with SEND may have a separate session with their teachers or in a smaller group if this is more appropriate for the child(ren).
+Children with SEND may have a separate session with their teachers, in a smaller group if this is more appropriate for the child(ren).